MolBIFFM/diana/README.md

     }
 ]
 ```
-If true, compute enrichment with respect to the intersection of specified subsets of proteins from the protein-protein interaction network instead of their union.
+If `true`, compute enrichment with respect to the intersection of specified subsets of proteins from the protein-protein interaction network instead of their union.
 The default setting is `false`.

 ```json
 [